evilcyber.com

 That out of the way, it simply is like this: the faster you run, the more carbs (scientifically spoken, glucose and glycogen) your body burns.
 At very high intensities, almost 90% of all the energy used comes from carbs, while the use of fat and protein will have almost been entirely shut down.
 The faster you plan on running, the more important carbohydrates become, but even if you run for longer stretches and at lower intensities, some carbs are still being burned, so having carbs around is generally a good idea.

-Therefore, eat regularly and make sure that most of your meals come with some carbohydrates.
+Eat at regular intevals and make sure that most of your meals come with some carbohydrates.

 Liquids

-I’m probably not telling you anything new when saying that hydration is essential during endurance exercises.
-If you are well hydrated, as in not thirsty, and your exercise bout lasts up to 30 minutes, you don’t have to make any special preparations.
-Just make sure you drink afterwards until any thirst you feel is quenched.
-Things only get a bit hairier if you run for longer or in hotter climates.
-If either is the case, have an extra glass of water before your run or carry a bottle with you to replenish lost liquid.
+I’m not telling you anything new when saying that hydration is essential during endurance exercises.
+If you are well-hydrated, as in not thirsty, and your exercise bout lasts up to 30 minutes, you don’t have to make any special preparations.
+Just make sure you drink afterwards until you feel you quenched your thirst.

 In my opinion it is advisable to stay somewhere between 0.4 to 1 g of protein per lb of body weight (or 0.8 – 2 g per kg), which is the same recommendation I gave for protein when strength training, and experiment a bit.
 The required amount is open for discussion and you may want to find out how much works best for you.
 Your basic nutrition staple, in any case, should be carbohydrates.

-As for protein sources, once more the same goes here as for strength training: protein shakes and powders are a crutch.
+As for protein sources, the same goes here as for strength training: protein shakes and powders are a crutch.
 Food sources work just as well, if not better, as they give your body not only protein, but also vitamins, fiber and phytonutrients.

 Last but not least, don’t eat right before a run.
 Let there be two hours between your meal and the session.
 Otherwise you might find yourself in a ditch, negotiating the hostage situation your breakfast pancakes feel they are in.